billwear/billwear.github.io/index.md

 ##### 10:05

 Decided to keep my journal live on [Substack](https://open.substack.com/pub/williamwear/p/journal-of-the-inner-fire?r=5l1qei&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true) and here.
 I wonder if I’ll update this through the day?
 Maybe, or just resort to posting before I go to sleep so you see the whole thing.
 Nothing to hide here.

+##### 10:31

+Got the daily journal up and running on my GitHub page (you're looking at it).
+First coffee's almost done, so shower time.